 Unlike most of the video nasties that concentrate on sadistic sex, this one didn’t upset me because it’s just so patently ridiculous, so clumsily made and, well, so driven to entertain you by any means possible and necessary.

-You can get this from Severin and it comes complete with the great documentary Fascism On A Thread – The Strange Story of Nazisploitation Cinema and an interview about this genre with Stephen Thrower, who is always beyond insightful.
+You can get a copy of The Beast in Heat from Severin and it comes complete with the great documentary Fascism On A Thread – The Strange Story of Nazisploitation Cinema, along with an interview about the genre with Stephen Thrower, who is always beyond insightful.
+Another Nazisploitation effort also now out on Blu-ray for November 2021 is Gestapo’s Last Orgy.